youyanggu/covid19_projections/index.md

 **Social distancing assumptions**: We assume that the current style of social distancing in the US and Europe will be relaxed slightly starting in June, leading to a possible "second wave" of infections.
 Learn more about our assumptions [here](/about/#assumptions).

 **April 25 update:** We now added [likelihoods of death milestones in the US](#us-deaths-likelihoods) and [R value estimates](/infections-tracker).

-See how our model compares to others on [the CDC website](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/forecasting-us.html).

 **A small request:** We hope you find our forecasts to be realistic and scientifically sound.
 If you agree, we would appreciate you sharing our website to help us get more support and traction.
 We need your help to stop the spread of misinformation and build a discussion around facts and science.